X Modality Assisting RGBT Object Tracking: Experimental Results

 \subsection{Evaluation on GTOT Dataset}

 1) \textbf{Overall performance.} The proposed tracker is compared with 11 state-of-the-art RGBT methods, i.e., MIRNet, APFNet, AGMINet, MFGNet\cite{34}, SiamCDA, HDINet\cite{35}, MSIFNet\cite{36}, RPCF\cite{37}, M2GCI\cite{38}, EDFNet\cite{39} and DMSTM\cite{40}.
-As reported in Table \uppercase\expandafter{\romannumeral1}, X-Net exhibits superior tracking capability compared to the state-of-the-art trackers, with PR of 93.1$\%$, surpassing the compared trackers by approximately 0.4$\%$-12.8$\%$.
-Moreover, with regards to the SR, X-Net outperforms compared trackers, obtaining an impressive SR of 76.7$\%$.
+A succinct overview of the comparisons is presented in Table \ref{table1}.
+As reported in Table \ref{table2}, X-Net exhibits superior tracking capability compared to the state-of-the-art trackers, with PR of 93.1$\%$, surpassing the compared trackers by approximately 0.4$\%$-12.8$\%$.
+Moreover, with regard to the SR, X-Net outperforms compared trackers, obtaining an impressive SR of 76.7$\%$.
 The results demonstrate that X-Net is capable of attaining exceptional performance.

-2) \textbf{Challenge-based performance.} To evaluate the superiority and robustness of the designed methodology, we conduct challenge-based performance tested on the GTOT dataset and compared with 11 excellent RGBT trackers, including CAT\cite{41}, APFNet, ADRNet, HMFT\cite{42}, JMMAC\cite{43}, MaCNet, MIRNet, BACF\cite{44}, ECO\cite{45}, RT-MDNet\cite{46} and SiamDW\cite{47}.
+2) \textbf{Challenge-based performance.} To evaluate the superiority and robustness of the designed methodology, the challenge-based performance tests are conducted on the GTOT dataset and compared with 11 excellent RGBT trackers, including CAT\cite{41}, APFNet, ADRNet, HMFT\cite{42}, JMMAC\cite{43}, MaCNet, MIRNet, BACF\cite{44}, ECO\cite{45}, RT-MDNet\cite{46} and SiamDW\cite{47}.
 The visualization of the results of the attribute challenge is shown in Fig. 5, and the lines represent the Euclidean distance between the predicted centroid point of the compared methods and the ground truth.
 It can be observed that the prediction of X-Net is always closer to the ground truth bounding box than the comparisons, regardless of whether facing scale variation (SV) and fast motion (FM) challenges.
-The tracking performance of 7 challenges of deformation (DEF), large scale variation (LSV), occlusion (OCC), fast motion, low illumination (LI), thermal crossover (TC) and small object (SO) is shown in Fig. 6.
-Clearly, the proposed method excels in the challenges of OCC, LSV, LI, TC and SO both in PR and SR, which indicates X-Net is exceptional resistance to interference and versatility across diverse scenarios.
-Besides, X-Net demonstrates optimal or near-optimal performance in addressing the DEF and FM challenges, showcasing accurate target tracking capabilities despite the target undergoing various transformations.
-In conclusion, the proposed tracker X-Net exhibits a distinct octagonal shape in the radar chart visualization of the GTOT dataset, providing a more comprehensive representation in comparison to the other methods.
-The results demonstrate the capability of X-Net to effectively address multiple challenges and achieve outstanding performance, highlighted by its remarkable robustness.